Linkedin Co-Founder Who Started Anti-Harassment ‘Decency Pledge’ Is Joi Ito’s Latest Defender

 Ethan Zuckerman, a Media Lab faculty member who resigned over the Epstein revelations, was one of the driving forces behind the award, according to The Boston Globe.
 MIT told the Globe the orb given to Epstein was not a copy of the Disobedience Award but declined to say how it was different.

-The contradiction disgusted Giridharadas, who was involved in selecting Burke and others for the award.
+The contradiction disgusted Giridharadas, who joined the jury in April and was not involved in selecting last year’s recipients.

 “Here you have people who are talking a good game giving award to #MeToo founders, but where they actually have power, which is to decide whether to help legitimize a child rapist who preyed upon young girls, instead of using it to shut him down, they use it to help him come back into society, which, for all we know, helped him continue his crimes,” Giridharadas told The Daily Beast.

-Note: This story has been updated to reflect that Giridharadas was not on the jury that selected Burke for an MIT Media Lab award.